IHE/ITI.BasicAudit/input/pagecontent/volume-1.md

 This Implementation Guide is intended to be fully compliant with the HL7 [FHIR](http://hl7.org/fhir/) specification, providing only use-case driven constraints to aid with interoperability, deterministic results, and compatibility with [ATNA](https://profiles.ihe.net/ITI/TF/Volume1/ch-9.html) and other IHE Profiles.

-Figure 1:52-1 shows a broader setting for the actors directly involved in the Basic Audit Log Pattern Profile and the relevant transactions between them.
+Figure 1:52-1 shows a broader setting for the actors directly involved in the Basic Audit Log Patterns Profile and the relevant transactions between them.

 <div>
 {%include ActorContext.svg%}